 Snow and dirt don’t materialize in your aisles.
 They come from slushy sidewalks, snow-covered curbs and unplowed parking spaces.
-Luckily, when it comes to snow in your store, a few minutes of prevention can save hours of cleaning.
+Luckily, when it comes to the mess left by snow, a few minutes of prevention can save hours of retail store cleaning.

 - Place a sign outside the entrance asking customers to wipe their shoes on the entry mat before coming inside.